-Weeds are the bane of every gardener.
-They seem to flourish with no care or support while the plants the gardeners want require attention almost daily.
+Weeds are the bane of every gardener, so you've probably found yourself wondering how to keep weeds and grass out of vegetable gardens.
+Weeds seem to flourish with no care or support while the plants you want require attention almost daily.
 Weeds steal water, nutrients, sunlight and space from vegetable plants and jeopardize the viability of the garden.
 Gardeners must take defensive measures to stop and control weeds to enjoy a plentiful harvest of vegetables.

 Cultivating or tilling the soil around vegetable plants in a garden is an effective, nontoxic method for weed and grass removal.
 A day or two after a soaking rain is the best time to hand-pull weeds.
 Wear waterproof garden gloves; you might also want a small stool to sit on.
 Reach your fingers into the soil and grab the main root ball of the weed before pulling.
 Twist as you pull to break the weed's ancillary roots.